yonkahlon/Zenject/README.md

     **ResultType** must derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

-1. **FromNewComponentSibling** - Add a new component on the current transform and inject on it.
+1. **FromNewComponentSibling** - Instantiate a new component of the given on the current transform.
 The current transform here is taken from the object being injected, which must therefore be a MonoBehaviour derived type.

     ```csharp
     Container.Bind<Foo>().FromNewComponentSibling();